Sicoe-Sergiu/Personal-Projects/Record Label Windows Forms C# App/README.md

 A Windows Forms application implemented in C# that manages a record label's artists and their music releases.
-It features a user-friendly gui for tracking artist information, album releases, and sales data.
+It features a user-friendly gui for tracking artist information, album releases, and artists managers data.